SizweS/Onward/Documentation/Planning/resourcePlan.md

 ### 1. **Development Machine**
 - **Mac Computer**:
-  - macOS Ventura or later.
+  - macOS Sonoma or later
-  - Capable of running Xcode.
+  - Compatible with Xcode 15+

-### 2. **iOS Device (Optional)**
+### 2. **Testing Devices**
 - **iPhone**:
-  - For testing the app on a real device.
+  - iOS 17.0 or later
-  - iOS 16 or later.
+  - Physical device for testing

 ---

 ## Conclusion
-By ensuring the availability of these tools, technologies, and resources, the development of the **75 Hard Challenge Tracker** app can be carried out effectively.
-Regular updates to this plan will accommodate any additional needs as they arise.
+This resource plan outlines the necessary tools and technologies for developing the Onward app, focusing on modern iOS development practices with SwiftUI and SwiftData.